How often do you recharge your energy? Are you unknowingly draining yourself with work or life habits?

 You may be surprised to learn that some of the things you’ve been taught about your mental, physical, and emotional energy are just plain ineffective.
 In this post, we’ll explore my third pillar of health, Recharge Your Energy.

-It’s part of my series on the Core Four: the four-pillar framework that guides my wellness philosophy and informs my Harder to Kill Challenge.
+It’s part of my series on the Core Four: the four-pillar framework that guides my coaching philosophy, the Core 4 Program, and my newest book.

 Read the other posts in this series here:

 See, there’s so much emphasis put on diet and exercise in this wellness world.
-And while those can each be an on-ramp to your health journey, they don’t make up the complete picture.
+And while those can each be an on-ramp to taking better care of yourself, they don’t make up the complete picture.

 Time and time again, my clients and community tell me that they’re trying super hard with food and fitness but still not seeing results.
 Or they’re eating all the right things but feeling exhausted and stressed.